-Nationals of Switzerland or an EU/EFTA member state employed by a company whose headquarters are in Switzerland who are posted to work in an EU/EFTA country for up to 24 months remain subject to Swiss social-security legislation, including that relating to health insurance.
-They will receive a posting certificate (attestation A1, previously form E101) from their AOSI compensation office.
-The duration of the posting can be extended to a maximum of six years (through special agreement between the Federal Social Insurance Office and the relevant authority abroad).
+Nationals of Switzerland or an EU/EFTA member state employed by a company whose headquarters are in Switzerland who are posted to work in an EU/EFTA country for up to 24 months remain subject to Swiss social security legislation; this also applies to health insurance.
+They will receive a posting certificate (A1, previously form E101) from their AHV compensation office.
+The duration of the posting can be extended to a maximum of six years (through a special agreement between the Federal Social Insurance Office and the relevant authority abroad).

-The Agreement on the Free Movement of Persons with the EU and the EFTA Convention do not apply to third-country nationals.
+The Swiss-EU Agreement on the free movement of persons and the EFTA Convention do not apply to third-country nationals.
 In most cases, postings can be arranged for them on the basis of existing bilateral agreements.

 Posting to a contracting state

-During a posting from Switzerland to a contracting state (other than EU/EFTA states, India and Japan), the posted worker remains subject to Swiss health-insurance requirements throughout his posting (see list of international social-security conventions between Switzerland and other countries below).
+In the case of a posting from Switzerland to a contracting state (other than EU/EFTA countries, India and Japan), posted workers remain subject to compulsory health insurance throughout their posting (see the list of Switzerland’s international social security agreements below).

-The fact that the posted worker remains insured in Switzerland has no bearing on his or her status vis-à-vis the insurance requirements of the country in which he or she is working.
-Double cover can therefore happen in some cases.
-If a worker posted from Switzerland is required to take out health insurance in the country in which he or she is temporarily employed, he or she can request exemption from compulsory health insurance in Switzerland, provided that continued cover in Switzerland would result in additional expense and that the policy in the other country provides comparable cover to that offered in Switzerland.
+The fact that posted workers remain insured in Switzerland has no bearing on their status vis-à-vis the insurance schemes of the country where they are working.
+Double cover may therefore arise in some cases.
+If workers posted from Switzerland are required to take out health insurance in the country where they are temporarily employed, they can apply for exemption from compulsory health insurance in Switzerland, provided that continued insurance in Switzerland would result in a double burden and that they have equivalent insurance covering treatment in Switzerland.

 Postings to India and Japan

-The social-security conventions concluded with India and Japan require that workers posted there from Switzerland remain covered by compulsory Swiss health insurance for the duration of their posting.
-This obviates the need for any double cover.
+Under the social security agreements with India and Japan, workers posted from Switzerland remain subject to Swiss compulsory health insurance for the duration of their posting.
+There is thus no risk of double cover.

 Postings to non-contracting states

-For posted workers not covered by the AFMP, the EFTA Convention or any other bilateral social-security convention, as well as for workers posted to a state with which Switzerland has no social-security convention (a non-contracting state), Swiss compulsory health-insurance cover will be prolonged for two years.
-On request, this prolongation can be extended to six years.
+For posted workers not covered by the Agreement on the free movement of persons, the EFTA Convention or any other bilateral social security agreement, and for postings to countries with which Switzerland has not concluded a social security agreement (non-contracting states), Swiss compulsory health insurance will be continued for two years.
+On request, this period can be extended to six years.

-Persons required to take out health insurance under the law of the country to which they have been posted can request the relevant cantonal institutions to grant them exemption from compulsory health insurance in Switzerland, provided that continued cover in Switzerland would result in additional expense and that the policy in the other country provides comparable cover to that offered in Switzerland.
+Persons required to take out health insurance under local legislation can apply to the relevant cantonal authority for exemption from Swiss compulsory health insurance, provided that continued insurance in Switzerland would result in a double burden and that they have equivalent insurance covering treatment in Switzerland.